10 Stages of Grief & Strategies for Healing

 When a partner passes away, a person may stop engaging in hobbies, spend more time alone, and become disinterested in things that once brought them happiness.

-A person with a chronic illness may show symptoms of depression, including low energy, a diminished desire to socialize, and ongoing melancholy.
+A person with a chronic illness may show symptoms of depression, including low energy, a diminished desire to socialise, and ongoing melancholy.

 One may withdraw from friends after a breakup, lose interest in going out or making new friends, and cry or feel depressed for a long time.